perrystats/perrystats.github.io/README.md

 # About

-Assistant Professor of Mathematics & Statistics at California State University, Sacramento.
+Associate Professor of Mathematics & Statistics at California State University, Sacramento.

 ## Contact